New: Teaching Post-Doc position [Open year round]

 The Department occupies a privileged position in the world of machine learning, in part as the world's first and possibly only academic Machine Learning Department.
 The Department has close relationships through shared faculty and active collaboration across the university, especially with the Statistics Department, the School of Public Policy, and other academic units in the School of Computer Science, including the Computer Science Department, Language Technologies Institute, Computational Biology Department, Robotics Institute, Human-Computer Interaction Institute, and Software Engineering, and Societal Computing.
 We seek applicants who will thrive in this interdisciplinary setting.

-Carnegie Mellon is highly supportive of dual career candidates and strongly encourage them to apply.
+Carnegie Mellon is highly supportive of dual career candidates and strongly encourages them to apply.

 We also particularly encourage applications from candidates who have a demonstrated track record in mentoring and nurturing female and underrepresented minority students.